Unlock your healthiest body yet with Ro Body. Learn more

 What are Trulicity and Ozempic?

-Trulicity (dulaglutide) and Ozempic (semaglutide; see Important Safety Information) belong to a drug class called glucagon-like peptide-1 (GLP-1) receptor agonists
+Trulicity (dulaglutide) and Ozempic (semaglutide) belong to a drug class called glucagon-like peptide-1 (GLP-1) receptor agonists.

-Healthcare providers typically prescribe this type of medication to people with type 2 diabetes mellitus when other medications, such as metformin, aren’t effective enough at controlling a person’s blood sugar (Collins, 2021).
+Your healthcare provider may prescribe this type of medication to people with type 2 diabetes mellitus when other medications, such as metformin, aren’t effective enough at controlling a person’s blood sugar.

 Trulicity is a brand-name prescription drug that contains the active ingredient dulaglutide.
 It comes as a clear liquid solution in an injection pen with a built-in needle.
 Each Trulicity pen contains a single dose.

-After a healthcare professional shows you how to use Trulicity, you’ll give yourself a subcutaneous (under the skin) injection in your thigh or abdomen once weekly.
-Or, if someone else is giving your injection, the upper arm is also an option.
+After a healthcare professional shows you how to use Trulicity, you’ll give yourself a subcutaneous (under the skin) injection in your thigh or abdomen once a week.
+If someone else helps you with your injection, they may also administer it in the upper arm.

 The typical starting dosage of Trulicity is 0.75 mg once per week.
 After four weeks of treatment, your healthcare provider may increase your dose to 1.5 mg once per week.
 After another month, they may increase your dose to 3 mg once per week.

-If your blood sugar levels remain too high after another month, they may increase your dose to the maximum of 4.5 mg once per week (FDA-b, 2021).
+If your blood sugar levels remain too high after another month, they may increase your dose to the maximum of 4.5 mg once per week.

 The typical starting dosage of Ozempic is 0.25 mg once per week.
-After four weeks of treatment, your healthcare provider may increase your dose to 0.5 mg once per week.
-After another month, they may increase your dose to the maximum—1 mg once per week (FDA-a, 2021).
+Again, after four weeks of treatment, your healthcare provider may increase your dose to 0.5 mg once per week.
+After another month, they may increase your dose to 1 mg, and later to a maximum of 2 mg once per week, if additional blood sugar control is needed.

 The U.S. Food and Drug Administration (FDA) approves medications, such as Trulicity and Ozempic, for specific uses or indications described in detail on each drug’s official labeling (summarized in the sections below).

-Healthcare providers may also decide to prescribe Trulicity or Ozempic for off-label (“non-official”) uses, such as weight loss.
+Healthcare providers may also prescribe Trulicity or Ozempic for off-label (“non-official”) uses, such as weight loss.

 Trulicity uses

-Some examples of cardiovascular risk factors are obesity, smoking, high blood pressure, high cholesterol, and sedentary lifestyle (Olvera-Lopez, 2021).
+Cardiovascular risk factors include obesity, smoking, high blood pressure, high cholesterol, and a sedentary lifestyle.

 Ozempic uses